-- i.
-Toxic to the target deteriogens - ii.
+- ii.
 Non-toxic to human and non-target animal and plant life - iii.
-It must be compatible with the product and not impart any unwanted colour or alter the properties of the material - iv.
-It must partition into the phase where its activity is required - v.
-It should be stable in both the concentrate and the diluted form - vi.
+It must be compatible with the product and not impart any unwanted colour or alter the properties of the materiali.
+It must partition into the phase where its activity is - i.
+It should be stable in both the concentrate and the diluted form - i.
 It should have a low cost: performance ratio